Know the importance of taking care of the liver

 Important!

 The manifestation of these symptoms does not always indicate that your liver is bad.
 Although they are common due to liver diseases, they can also be caused by other conditions.
-Therefore, before being alerted, it is best to request medical check-ups.
+Therefore, rather than becoming alert, it is best to request medical check-ups.

 General recommendations to take care of the liver

-The liver is the only organ that can continue to function properly, even though it only has 30% of its mass.
+The liver is the only organ that can continue to function correctly, even though it only has 30% of its mass.

-And it is that it is the only organ that can quickly regenerate from a healthy portion, since its cells multiply until it recovers its original mass.
-For this reason, the importance of taking care of the liver in order not to overdo it and make it overwork.
+And it is the only organ that can regenerate quickly from a healthy portion, since its cells multiply until it recovers its original mass.
+Therefore, it is important to take care of the liver so as not to abuse it and overwork it.

 To take care of your liver it is recommended: